Jamaican Cornmeal Porridge

 Sweetened condensed milk, cinnamon, nutmeg and vanilla added to the pan.

-If the porridge is too thick, add some more water to it.
-Stir in some more condensed milk if you like it sweeter.
+If the porridge is too thick, add more water.
+If you like it sweeter, stir in more condensed milk.

 The cornmeal porridge is now ready.
 You can serve it either hot or chilled.
 Top it with your choice of toppings before serving.

-Note – This porridge is traditionally served with no toppings and with a side of crackers.
-But I like it loaded with fruits.
+Note – This porridge is traditionally served without toppings and a side of crackers, but I like it loaded with fruits.

 Instant Pot Cornmeal Porridge Recipe